 Carbon monoxide poisoning can affect anyone who uses wood, gas or petroleum-based heating.
-Stoves, water heaters and other braziers can also produce this highly toxic gas.
+Stoves, water heaters and braziers can also produce this highly toxic gas, which can lead to heart problems, brain injury, and even loss of life.
 Combustion heating is the culprit, specifically when the appliance has a ventilation or installation fault.

-Carbon monoxide poisoning can lead to hospitalisation, or even be fatal.
+Carbon monoxide poisoning can result in injuries requiring hospital treatment (such as hyperbaric oxygen therapy), or even loss of life.
 To avoid the health risks linked to carbon monoxide as much as possible, it’s vital to install a carbon monoxide detector.
-Prevention of exposure to dangerous carbon monoxide levels is better than treatment for it!
+Preventing exposure to dangerous carbon monoxide levels is better than having to seek medical care!

-If you have the slightest doubt about possible carbon monoxide poisoning, immediately ventilate the room, turn off your combustion devices and contact 999.
+If you have the slightest doubt about possible carbon monoxide poisoning, immediately ventilate the room, turn off any appliances that are burning fuel and contact 999.